Anchorm/SoulAnchor/txt/judeans.md

 Other animals are used for other nations, often not in a neutral or positive manner.
 E.g. wild animals, wild beasts that harm His sheep.
 <a href="bible:Eze 34">Eze 34</a>

-Another example: a dog can decribe a canaanite.
+Another example: a dog can describe a Canaanite.
 <a href="bible:Mat.
 15:24-26">Mat.
 15</a>
 >"24 But He answered and said, "I was sent only to <u>THE LOST SHEEP OF THE HOUSE OF ISRAEL</u>.
 25 But she came and began to bow down before Him, saying, "Lord, help me!
 26 And He answered and said, "It is not good to take the children's bread and throw it to the dogs."